NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 * Work effectively with researchers, IT, and systems colleagues
 * Automate repetitive, error prone tasks

-We are a New England group of Carpentries-certified instructors, using the Library Carpentries lessons for our workshops: https://librarycarpentry.org
+We are a New England group of Carpentries-certified instructors, using the Library Carpentries lessons for our workshops: <a href="https://librarycarpentry.org">https://librarycarpentry.org</a>

-We were formed by a grant from The Carpentries: https://carpentries.org
+We were formed by a grant from The Carpentries: <a href="https://carpentries.org">https://carpentries.org</a>

 ## Upcoming Workshops
 We do not currently have a workshop scheduled.
 Contact us to schedule one for your organization today!